-Support for the person being bullied is essential both immediately following the incident and during an agreed period of review.
-Peer support, staff support, parental support and outside agency support may all be essential to ensure that the person being bullied does not suffer any long term effects.
-After a period of time staff will meet with the person being bullied to reassess the situation and the relationship between those involved.
+Support for the victim is essential both immediately following the incident and during an agreed period of review.
+Peer support, staff support, parental support and outside agency support may all be essential to ensure that the victim does not suffer any long-term effects.
+After a period of time staff will meet with the victim to reassess the situation and the relationship between those involved.

 Children who have been bullied will be supported by: